Resting Meat

 - Temperature equalizes — carryover cooking continues raising the internal temperature while the surface cools

 The result: evenly moist meat from edge to center, with juices staying in the cut rather than pooling on the board.
+The science is straightforward: proteins that contracted under heat gradually relax as the temperature gradient levels out, releasing their hold on the moisture they trapped.

-How long to rest
+How long to rest steak, roasts, and other cuts

 The rule of thumb: rest for roughly half the cooking time, with a minimum of 5 minutes and a maximum of 30-45 minutes for the largest roasts.